THE KILLING - PART TWO

 Johnny now seeing to his final preparations for the heist, pulling in the two men who are not part of the core team, Kubrick opens both the scenes with Maurice and Nikki with flipped imagery.
 Reversals.
 Oppositions.

 The address of Marvin's apt building is 504.

 When Maurice is describing the chess moves both a 5 and 4 are mentioned.
 He says, "Oh, you patsan.
 You missed a move.
 Knight to knight five, pawn takes knight, rook takes rook, queen to rook four, check.
 King to bishop..."
 Then he is cut off by the man telling him to go away and bother someone else.

 Here, we have 504 observed in the target.

-And once again we have the flip, this time with the numbers.
-To the left of Nikki is the CU of the gangster target showing 504.
-To the right of Nikki is the CU of the gangster showing 405.
+Once again we have a flip, this time with the numbers.
+To the left of Nikki is the gangster target shows 504.
+To the right of Nikki the gangster shows 405.

 Nikki in the Book

 Nikki in the book?
 Nothing like Nikki in the movie except for the conversation.
 There is no farm.
 There is no puppy.
 Johnny finds Nikki at a billiard parlor and from there they go to Nikki's room in a motel where they discuss business and Johnny picks up the gun.